 Finally started the HPB a few days ago cutting the wood into lengths for the 5 large main components.
-Under the watchful eye of Ada I cut the two sides, ends and the floor from the two long pieces of Wild Cherry I was able to source.
+Under the watchful eye of Ada I cut the two sides, ends and the floor from the two long pieces of Wild Cherry I was able to source from The Wareham Woodshop.

 The next step is to flatten all these boards and get them to the end working thickness.
-At the moment they are pretty curved from 20 drying in a barn.
-Unfortunately the end width is too wide for my planer/thicknesser so I’m going to have to surface them on the CNC
+At the moment they are pretty curved from 20 years drying in a barn.
+Unfortunately, the board width is greater than 260mm and too wide for my Axminster Spiral Planer/Thicknesser so I’m going to have to surface them on the Ooznest WorkBee CNC.

-Its an long messy job.
-Each board is screwed down so it cannot be lifted by the CNC.
+Surfacing is a long and messy job.
+Each board is screwed down so it cannot be moved or lifted by the CNC.
 Then millimetre by millimetre wood is removed until it is flat.
 Once one side is done the wood is flipped and the process is repeated.

-Annoyingly this method does leave a few cutter waves but I can fix this with sanding later.
-Once all the boards are flat I’ll decide the final thickness (hopefully it will match the planned 38mm) and then surface everything to that thickness before sanding.
+Its annoying that this method leaves cutter waves but this can be fixed with sanding in the final stages.
+Once all the boards are flat I’ll confirm the final thickness (hopefully it will match the planned 38mm) and then adjustments can be made.

 Reflection 1: If I was to build another HP I wouldn’t use single large width boards.
 Two small widths would be easier source in bulk and greater variety.
 In addition, planning and preparing would be quicker.